dineshinau/wp-php-console/readme.txt

   // send $my_var with tag 'my_tag' to the JavaScript console through PHP Console Server Library and PHP Console Chrome Plugin
   PC::my_tag( $my_var );
 `

 == Screenshots ==

 None.

 == Changelog ==

+= 9.9.12 (2024-01-07) =
+ * Updated: Pot file and Changelog.
+ * Ran PCPCBF to fix formating issues.
+ * Updated the cookie variable name with underscore instead of hypens to avoid notices with php 8 versions.

 = 9.9.11 (2023-12-28) =
  * Fixed: Notice with setcookie method expire parameter on php-8.3 instances.

  = 9.9.10 (2023-11-28) =
  * Fixed: Compatibility notices with php 8.1 and php 8.2